ChamanAgrawal/GSoC19_Report/README.md

 <br/>
 <br/>

-SageMath is an open source mathematics system implemented mostly in Python.
+SageMath is an open-source mathematics system implemented mostly in Python.
 It includes a wide area of mathematics, covering topics like algebra, combinatorics, graph theory, number theory, calculus, etc. SageMath uses the [Sage Trac development server](trac.sagemath.org) for development and discussion.

-The Trac server consists of tickets with each ticket having a unique ticket number.
-Like a GitHub issue, these tickets contains all the information related to discussions, commits and codebase changes.
+The trac server consists of tickets, like a Github issue, that contains all the information related to discussions, commits, and codebase changes.

-My work as part of GSoC'19 was in the combinatorics module of SageMath was divided into two parts, refactoring the existing code to a modular design patern and implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence.
-I have also implemented and modified some combinatorial object classes as part of the project.
+As part of GSoC'19, I have worked on SageMath's combinatorics module.
+The project was broadly divided into two parts:

+* Refactoring the existing code to a modular design pattern
+* Implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence.
+* Implementing/modifying combinatorial object classes to support new algorithms.

+The RSK correspondence provides a one-to-one mapping between matrices and pairs of objects called semistandard Young tableaux, which are a finite collection of boxes, or cells, arranged in a particular order and satisfying certain conditions.
+So, for each matrix, the RSK algorithm will give a unique pair of semistandard Young tableaux.
+The RSK algorithm constructs the first tableau by successively inserting the values from the matrix according to a specific rule called insertion rule, while the second tableau records the evolution of the first tableau's shape during the construction.
+An insection rule defines the procedure of inserting a new element into a Young tableau.
+Different insertion rules result in different correspondences, and many of these have been thoroughly studied in combinatorics.

 Here is the summary of the all work I did in the project (Reference ticket [#27846](https://trac.sagemath.org/ticket/27846)).